RomainNicolaon/trading-bot/README.md

 SYMBOLS.forEach(s => smaMap.set(s, new SimpleSMA(5, 20)));
 ```

-**What it does**: Creates a separate SMA strategy instance for each symbol (AAPL, TSLA, etc.).
+**What it does**: Creates a separate SMA strategy instance for each symbol (BTC/USDT, ETH/USDT, etc.).
 Each strategy tracks its own moving averages independently.

 **Parameters**:
 - `5` = Short-term window (5 price points)